gsmafra/py-aasp-casa/README.md

 # py-aasp-casa
-Simple framework to work with the IEEE AASP CASA Challenge dataset in Python
+Simple library to work with the IEEE AASP CASA Challenge 2013 dataset in Python

 ## Dependencies